 He performs several tasks to save the photographer’s time and help him to focus on photography only.
 These tasks are setting up and taking down equipment, fetching and carrying gear to and from the workplace, helping with the shoot itself, downloading/backing up digital image files, taking readings of the light intensity, and other manual activities.

 The assistant photographer is usually setting up and taking down equipment and dealing with manual stuff such as taking metering readings, so his expertise in manual settings is somewhat necessary.

-Working in a photography team, usually, all shooters are trained in the same style and given specifically designated roles.
+Working in a photography team, all shooters are usually trained in the same style and specifically designated roles.
 What a photography team can deliver; a single photographer can never do it.
 In a wedding, multiple angles apply, and every aspect can be relevant to the client.
 Every angle of them is essential, and a cohesive team will allow every critical moment, every important expression, to be captured.